Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 -

-Toenail samples must not be collected if the donor suffers from peripheral artery disease or diabetes.
+Toenail samples must not be collected if the donor suffers from peripheral artery disease or diabetes

 -

-Unsuitable for confirming one-time substance use.
+Unsuitable for confirming one-off substance use

 How does nail testing work?